BlogSpam-Net/blogspam.js/README.md

 The original blogspam service was written in Perl and used XML::RPC for the transport mechanism, that code is available [on CPAN](http://search.cpan.org/dist/Blog-Spam/).

-This `node.js` service is being developed with the intention of replacing the legacy system.
+This `node.js` service has been developed to replace the legacy system, and now offers the blogspam v2 API.

-Rather than receiving comment-submissions via XML-RPC it will accept HTTP POST requests containing JSON.
-Those requests will then be tested, and the result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
+> Comment-submissions are accepted via JSON-encoded submissions over HTTP.
+Those submission will be tested, and the result will be returned as a JSON hash containing a results key declaring "`SPAM`" or "`OK`".
 There may be other keys in the result, such as "`reason`" which declares the reason for a SPAM result however these are optional.